Do you need a marketing Ron Swanson or Obi-Wan Kenobi leading your team?

 Why not a Ron Swanson?

-You might be asking, “Whether we hire an FCMO vs. full-time CMO, why not a generalist?
+You might be asking, “Whether we hire a Fractional Chief Marketing Officer vs. full-time CMO, why not a generalist?
 Ron Swanson is very competent (and has an awesome mustache)!”

 Let’s be clear: Every business needs generalists!
 They are NEEDED to oversee day-to-day tasks.

 However, a business needs a person in the marketing chair who can (herd cats, teach padawans) lead people and think outside the box.
 Marketing generalists frequently don’t have the capacity to thrive with that responsibility.
-In deciding whether you need an FCMO vs. full-time CMO, it’s vital that they have this type of innovative leadership mindset
+In deciding whether you need a Fractional Chief Marketing Officer vs. full-time CMO, it’s vital that they have this type of innovative leadership mindset

 While their knowledge is valuable and essential to a successful business, marketing generalists often have trouble operating outside of their experience.
 Generalists can feel uncomfortable outside of their knowledge base and require a lot of direction when things get abstract.